The Infinite Mind: Pharmaceutical funding controversy

 On May 9, 2008, Slate.com posted an article about a segment, "Prozac Nation: Revisited," with four medical experts who said that the link between antidepressants and suicide had been overblown.
 The show did not disclose the fact that all four experts, including Goodwin, had financial ties to the makers of antidepressants, nor did it disclose that The Infinite Mind had received unrestricted grants from Eli Lilly, the manufacturer of Prozac.

 On November 21, 2008, The New York Times reported that the staff of Senator Charles Grassley had "uncovered" the fact that host Fred Goodwin had received "at least $1.3 million from 2000 to 2007 giving marketing lectures for drugmakers, income not mentioned on the program", largely speaking fees for talks to clinicians.
 Goodwin told The New York Times that The Infinite Mind's executive producer, Bill Lichtenstein, was aware of his activities, while Lichtenstein said he had not been informed.
-National Public Radio dropped The Infinite Mind from its satellite feed.
+NPR dropped The Infinite Mind from its satellite feed.
 The show was already slated to end production due to a lack of funding.

 Goodwin said that in 2005, recognizing that his involvement with some drug companies might be seen to be in conflict with his role as host, he and Lichtenstein agreed that he would assume the role of guest host, involved only with programs that did not relate to treatment issues.
 Peter Kramer served as regular host during this time.
 When Goodwin resumed his role as host in 2008, he was no longer involved in pharmaceutical speaking activities.